 This streamlined inner-city hotel is modern and stylish, but also peaceful and welcoming, with an air of relaxed Aussie sophistication.

 Experiences while staying here

 David Doudle has a contagious passion for exploring and his home is the breathtaking undiscovered coastline of the Lower Eyre Peninsula in South Australia.
 David is a fourth generation local farmer; he has thirty years of living the perfect Australian lifestyle and guarantees his guests will encounter the true Australia at its very best.

 Experience the areas prolific wildlife as many different species thrive in this Outback environment.
-Visit multi coloured ocre rocks that local Aboriginal people used to decorate themselves with for ceremonies by grinding the stone and making it into a brightly coloured paint.
+Visit multi colored ocre rocks that local Aboriginal people used to decorate themselves with for ceremonies by grinding the stone and making it into a brightly colored paint.